-Wendi McNeill, Founder and Owner of Charli Jane Speakers
+Wendi McNeill, Platform Building Strategist & Founder of Charli Jane Speakers®

 Each of us has a story to share.